sbrodehl/pyBatchedMoments/README.md

 ### Batched Computation

 Where [pyBatchedMoments][pyBM-gh] really shines is when the data is not available at once.
-In this case, the data can be batched (split in _usable_ parts) and the statistics can be computed batch-wise.
+In this case, the data can be batched (split in _usable_ parts), and the statistics can be computed batch-wise.

 ```python
 from batchedmoments import BatchedMoments